FiiO M9 Review

 Both of those DAP’s have a pretty successful soundstage performance and a fairly precise instrument placement.
 The main difference is terms of depth and wideness The FiiO M9 is superior to the Cayin N5II in terms of soundstage depth, while the Cayin N5II has the slightly wider soundstage.
 The general soundstage presentation of the N5II is airier in a small margin.

-The FiiO M9 is a multifunctional device that supports many wired and wireless connection options, third party streaming applications and a simple but functional UI that is lag free and easy to navigate.
-People who are looking for a multifunctional device, with online streaming capabilities, a solid build quality, balanced out, Bluetooth DAC and a fairly detailed, musical and forgiving presentation will love the FiiO M9 for this price range.
+The FiiO M9 is a multifunctional device that supports many wired and wireless connection options, third party streaming applications and a simple but functional UI.
+People who are looking for aadevice, with online streaming capabilities, a solid build quality, balanced out, Bluetooth DAC and a fairly detailed, musical and forgiving presentation will love the FiiO M9 for this price range.

 Pros and Cons: